 Basically, it’s not your fault if you don’t have the time or support to practice self-care, but the benefits of self-care can hang around long-term.

-10 Physical and Mental Health Benefits of Self-Care Practice
+10 Physical and Emotional Health Benefits of Self-Care Practice

 The first and most basic way that self-care can benefit us is that it lowers our stress.
 Studies show that a single session of self-care can reduce our cortisol levels by 25%.
 This is a hormonal response to stress that benefits every cell in the body.

 Reducing our stress means that our body sends blood to our organs, helping us digest food, reset our bodies, and allowing us to heal our injuries.
-Check out 30 ideas for self-care to reduce your stress.
+Check out 30 ideas for self-care to manage stress.

 2) Self care reduces risk of chronic illness